ubc-library-rc/rdm/content/10-1_Introduction-Data-Anonymization.md

 ### Indirect identifiers ("quasi-identifiers")
 {: .no_toc}
 Indirect identifiers, or “quasi-identifiers”, are pieces of information that, when combined, could identify a participant.
 The removal of this kind of information should be evaluated in the context of what is known or may be reasonably inferred.

-For example:
-* Likely to pose a high risk:
+For example, these are likely to pose a high risk:
-  - Variables containing groups with small numbers of respondents
+* Variables containing groups with small numbers of respondents
-  - Extreme values or unusual combinations of variables
+* Extreme values or unusual combinations of variables

 Consider the size of the potentially-identifiable group(s) in the general population, and the contextual information that accompanies the data.

 Here are some more examples of indirect identifiers:
-* Participant surveys or interviews (who consented to have their information be used for research purposes)
+* Participant surveys or interviews (who consented to have their information used for research purposes)
 * Medical records
 * Disability
 * Tax-filer records